alacambra/blog/_posts/2019-05-19-jsonpath-and-jsonpointer.md

 [/java]

 We can easily see, that the use of pointers make easier to know which element we are fetching and more intuitive to write.
 However, since the pointer is returning a JsonValue, we need to use a cast to be able to fetch the final value.

 Why JsonPointer is not providing methods to directly get java types like JsonObject is doing, is something I do not really know.

-So, what can we do with the JSON pointer?
+<strong>So, what can we do with the JSON pointer?</strong>
 We can not only get values from a JsonStructure using pointer notation but also modify the object without the need to reconvert it into its builder equivalent.
 So specifically we can:
 <ul>
  	<li>add a value to a JsonStructure</li>